neoaxios/nxlc/docs/BUILD.md

 # Build and Release Guide

-This document explains how to build, test, and release ULC (Universal Language Counter).
+This document explains how to build, test, and release NXLC (NeoAxios Language Counter).

 ## Development Setup